 Population and ethnicity

 As of 2014, Lhorong county has a total population of 50,000.
 Tibetan account for more than 99% of the county’s total population.
 There are 9 other ethnic groups including Han, Hui, Miao, Bai, Loba, Naxi, Pumi, and Nu Nationality,

-Lhorong County Folk customs
+Lhorong Folk customs

 Funeral: Generally, it is a celestial burial.
-The family, children, and relatives of the deceased do not go to the funeral.
+The family, children, and relatives of the deceased do not go to funeral.
 The celestial burial master will repair the burial’s appearance and then carry it on the celestial burial platform, divides the body into small peices and mixing with tsampa and feeds the vultures.

-In the late Ming Dynasty, it belonged to the Chamdo Jamaling Monastery
+In late Ming Dynasty(AD 1368-AD 1644), it belonged to Chamdo Jamaling Monastery

-In 1950, Lhorong Zong and Shuodu Zong Work-Committees were established respectively, both of which under the jurisdiction of Chamdo Work-Committee.
+In 1950, Lhorong Zong and Shuodu Zong Work-Committees were established respectively, both of which under jurisdiction of Chamdo Work-Committee.

-In 1959, Lhorong Zong and Shuodu Zong merged to form Lhorong County, which was under the jurisdiction of Chamdo Prefecture.
+In 1959, Lhorong Zong and Shuodu Zong merged to form Lhorong County, which was under jurisdiction of Chamdo Prefecture.